 We got into our basement room and discovered the horrific spiders, as well as a freaky looking nest of I-don’t-even-know-whats.
 I wasn’t trying to be a ridiculous western diva, but really, I hate spiders, and I wasn’t going to sleep under them.
-I went and told one of the charity’s staff, who said, “There are no spiders in Nepal.”
+I went and told one of the charity’s staff in the hope that maybe someone less scared than me could help me shift them.
+He said, “There are no spiders in Nepal.”
 Um, yes there are, they’re above my head right now.
 “There are no spiders in Nepal.”

 That sort of denial on the part of the charity became almost emblematic of the entire trip.

 All through the training I’d had my doubts, but I’d told myself and told myself that once we got to the district, it’d be OK.
 So when it wasn’t – when we got there and still had no idea what we were doing – and we went for a walk around in the dark to see our new surroundings, I kept to the back of the group and I just sobbed away to myself for almost an hour.